H2CO3/nanosql/README.md

     /// You can also add additional `CHECK` constraints, if necessary.
     #[nanosql(sql_ty = core::num::NonZeroI64, check = "id <= 999999")]
     id: i64,
+    /// You can apply a `UNIQUE` constraint to any field.
     #[nanosql(unique)]
     nick_name: String,
     /// You can also rename fields/columns one by one